ajey091/ajey091.github.io/_posts/2022-02-04-machine-learning-topics:-regularization.md

 The central challenge in machine learning is that our trained algorithm must perform well on new, previously unseen data — not just those on which our model was trained.
 This ability for the model to perform well on previously unobserved inputs is called generalization.
 Although machine learning models almost always perform better on the training samples than unseen data, the goal is to maintain a modest discrepancy between training error and generalization error.
 This essentially suggests that our model has to be sophisticated enough to model the complex relationships between our features and the target, while not overfitting to the training data and hence not generalizing to unseen data.

 This problem of overfitting is common during the practice of machine learning, and a lot of time and attention is focused on addressing the problem of overfitting.
 The **No Free Lunch Theorem** for machine learning ([Wolpert, 1996][Wolpert-1996]) states that, averaged overall possible data-generating distributions, every classification algorithm has the same error rate when classifying previously unobserved points.
 In other words, in some sense, no machine learning algorithm is universally any better than any other.
 The most sophisticated algorithm we can conceive of has the same average performance (over all possible tasks) as merely predicting that every point belongs to the same class.
 There are a series of techniques used to prevent overfitting called Regularization.
 Regularization is any modiﬁcation we make to a learning algorithm that is intended to reduce its generalization error but not its training error.
+A common pattern in regularization is to add some randomness during training time and to marginalize over randomness during test time.

 > It is best to think of feedforward networks as function approximation machines that are designed to achieve statistical generalization, occasionally drawing some insights from what we know about the brain, rather than as models of brain function.